chameleon-hpc/chameleon/README.md

 CHAMELEON_TOOL
 ====

-A tool for profiling chamaleon-behaviors
+A tool for profiling chamaleon-behaviors: the tool in the same folder with mxm example (experiment/with-itac/cham_tool) tool.cpp & tool.h

 Description
 -------